trambarhq/relaks-django-todo-example/README.md

 }
 ```

-[Error boundary](https://reactjs.org/docs/error-boundaries.html) is a new feature in React 16.
-It makes it a lot easier to track errors during development.
 We're placing boundary around our UI components so that any error encountered during rendering would appear on the page.

 In `componentDidMount()` we attach event listeners to the data source that was sent as a prop: